RPi-Distro/pi-gen/README.md

    defaults, installs fake-hwclock and ntp, wifi and bluetooth support, dphys-swapfile, and other basics for managing the hardware.
 It also creates necessary groups and gives the pi user access to sudo and the standard console hardware permission groups.
+This stage has a minor modification to prevent ssh from being disabled.

    There are a few tools that may not make a whole lot of sense here for development purposes on a minimal system such as basic python and lua